isomerpages/imda-disg/index.md

   - infopic:
       title: Information & Communications (I&C) ITM
       id: infopic
-      description: I&C ITM contains strategies to drive the growth of Singapore’s digital economy and achieve 80,000 well-paying jobs in the I&C sector by 2025
+      description: The I&C ITM contains strategies to drive the growth of Singapore’s digital economy and achieve 80,000 well-paying jobs in the I&C sector by 2025
       button: Button Text